PaulMatuszny/rtsp-snapshot/README.md

 # Short Description
 This script is made to downloading and saving an images/snapshots from camera's RTSP stream to local folder on LINUX (for example in /var/www/html/snapshots) which is an alternative for HTTP camera streams.
+You can use this in DOMOTICZ for example.
 1 snapshot every 1 second!

 The script is created and tested on Raspberry Pi 3 (Raspbian).